Rajasthani 5-lentil dal (Panchmel dal)

 Updated: Mar 5

-Dal is omnipresent on the Indian table, there must literally be 100’s of recipes for dals depending on region of the country and community.
-No Indian meal is complete with out a dal, and for a very good reason.
-Dals are the perfect source of both proteins and crucial amino acids that are essential to a vegetarians diet.
+Dal is omnipresent on the Indian table, there must literally be hundreds of recipes for dals depending on the region of the country and community.
+No Indian meal is complete without a dal, and for a very good reason.
+Dals are the perfect source of both proteins and crucial amino acids that are essential to a vegetarian's diet.
 This simple Rajasthani dal is a beautiful dish.
 It has a mix of the most common lentils, it has texture and is wonderfully spiced.
-The flavors start with the wonderful aroma and flavor of ghee followed by the tartness from the lime and finishing with a gentle spice from the chilies.
-This is a dal you will make repeatedly, like I do.
+The flavours start with the wonderful aroma and flavour of ghee followed by the tartness from the lime and finishing with a gentle spice from the chillies.
+This is a dal you will make repeatedly as I do.
 This is a wonderful cookbook that I categorize in the fabulous London Indian restaurants I want to eat at.
 A cookbook filled with some very traditional recipes, like this one, and some extraordinary contemporary recipes.
-Each of these are delicious, definitely a cookbook you will see me cook from again.
+Each of these is delicious, definitely a cookbook you will see me cook from again.
 For more delicious recipes from this cookbook click here.

 For the dal:

 Salt to taste

 3 tablespoons ghee/butter or oil

 2 garlic cloves, minced